Education for sustainability, action-oriented research and the value of building bridges

 In the special issue, Rachel, Catherine and co-authors call for researchers to ‘create conditions for public educational policies – and educators – to become part of strategies for realising transformations for sustainability and resilience in the face of climate change, disaster[s] and resource insecurity.’
 At just such a time when international youth climate activism is raising critical questions, Rachel’s visit enabled SCI researchers to engage our research on un/sustainable consumption with EfS, as a research area in its own right and a means of disseminating research.

-Cemaden and MEEN share an understanding of climate-related hazards as socio-environmental, requiring responses ‘from top down and bottom up, involving multiple stakeholders in dialogue and collaboration at every stage of the process’, as argued by Rachel Trajber and colleagues.
+Cemaden and MEEN share an understanding of climate-related hazards as socio-environmental, requiring responses ‘from top-down and bottom-up, involving multiple stakeholders in dialogue and collaboration at every stage of the process’, as argued by Rachel Trajber and colleagues.
 For MEEN this works as a three-stage process: learn, act, share.
-Both organisations seek to cultivate spaces for intergenerational learning: taking young people’s concerns and knowledge seriously without making them solely responsible for action, as MEEN Coordinator Raichael Lock writes with Susan Brown.
+Both organisations seek to cultivate spaces for intergenerational learning: taking young people’s concerns and knowledge seriously without making them solely responsible for action, as MEEN Coordinator Rachael Lock writes with Susan Brown.

 Having called the collaboration between the SCI, Cemaden and MEEN ‘Building Bridges’, we reflect on the bridges built and those remaining to be built through a series of questions that have grown out of our work together.